joramwessels/lighthouse2/apps/ai_debugger/README.md

 #### Editing

 To edit a navmesh, first generate one using the build menu and activate `EDIT` mode using the uppermost button on the edit menu.
 To select a polygon, edge, or vertex, hold SHIFT and left click the object.
 The edit menu now displays the details of the object.
 At this point, only the polygon flags and area type can be edited.
+Press "Apply Changes" to make the changes to the selected item permanent.
+Switching GUI modes, or deselecting the object will automatically discard any pending changes.

 To add an off-mesh connection, hold CTRL and left click to set the starting point, then right click to set the end.
-Once both points have been set, the OMC is added to the builder.
-You can hit 'Apply Changes'and switch to the debug menu to test it, and then switch back to the edit or build menu to save it. *(off-mesh connections do not work yet)*
+Once both points have been set, a temporary OMC is added to the builder.
+You can hit 'Apply Changes' to make the changes take effect, or 'Discard Changes' to undo them.
+Switching GUI modes will automatically discard any pending changes.

 #### Debugging